mozmeao/www-admin/content/home/card_13.en-US.md

 tag_label: "Developers"
 aspect_ratio: "3-2"
 highres_image: true
+desc: "Despite the long standardization process, the emerging promise of Web Components puts more power in the hand of creators."
 ---
-Despite the long standardization process, the emerging promise of Web Components puts more power in the hand of creators.